weatherforce/ipyreact/docs/source/cookiecutter.md

 cd ..
 ```

-Final step: install js side on dev mode as well using Jupyter part from Readme:
+Install js side on dev mode as well using Jupyter part from Readme:

 ```bash
 jupyter nbextension install --py --symlink --sys-prefix ... jupyter nbextension enable --py --sys-prefix ...
 ```

-There you go ! the interesting parts begin just now !
+There you go ! the interesting parts begins  now !

-### Coding is on!
+### Fourth step: code

 An IpyReactWidget is a compound of a python Widget's child class, and a notebook extension (which is a javascript piece of code, interacting with jupyter) using React library.
 To have a communication between those two, Jupyter provide the comm package, which is a communication bridge between front end to back end.
 Here below a schema to ease comprehension.

-"...I have to put the schema here..."
+![diagram showing a global picture of a widget's parts communicate with each other][diagram1]

 Fortunatly, you don't really have to handle the communication part, the Widgets classes on both side are meant to save you the time and trouble.
 Instead, you can directly focus on
 creating your widget.
 To do so you will need to have a good knowledge of React in addition of Javascript and Python.